Mcs2020/OOP-JAVA-/README.md

 # Polymorphism in OOP using JAVA
 ---

-### This repository contains a demonstration for different JAVA concepts by coding examples.
+### This repository contains a demonstration of different JAVA concepts by coding examples.

-The demonstration videos are available in this [Channel](https://www.youtube.com/playlist?list=PLAl3SOnt8vGZmxvwGhfmt3S1cq3Ewi30K).
+The demonstration videos are available on this [Channel](https://www.youtube.com/playlist?list=PLAl3SOnt8vGZmxvwGhfmt3S1cq3Ewi30K).

 ----
 ### Software Requirements: